web-infra-dev/rsbuild/packages/document/docs/en/shared/config/source/entry.md

 };
 ```

-Used to set the entry modules for building, the usage is the as same the [entry](https://rspack.dev/config/entry) option in Rspack.
+Used to set the entry modules for building.

+The usage of `source.entry` is similar to the `entry` option in [Rspack](https://rspack.dev/config/entry).
+The main difference is that Rsbuild will register [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) for each entry in `source.entry` to generate the corresponding HTML files.

 - **Example:**